Diversity and inclusion at Marriott spurs innovation and helps companies grow

 “Small business owners often aren’t aware of their access to corporate opportunities,” she said.
 "They often hesitate because they feel they can’t meet the business, insurance or scale requirements—we work to mitigate these misperceptions and identify distinct opportunities.”

-Longtime Marriott partner and female business owner of Soft Stuff Distributors, Lois Gamerman, defined Marriott’s approach to supplier diversity as “providing us with the a 'level playing field' in which to compete for business with their hotel properties against large, national distribution companies.”
+Longtime Marriott partner and female business owner of Soft Stuff Distributors, Lois Gamerman, defined Marriott’s approach to supplier diversity as “providing us with a 'level playing field' in which to compete for business with their hotel properties against large, national distribution companies.”

 “We would not be where we are today if established business people had not taken time to teach us, listen to us and advise us,” she said.